1 large egg

 Preheat oven to 375 degrees.

 Crack the egg into the bottom of a large bowl and beat vigorously with a fork or whisk for 30 seconds until light and bubbly.
-Whisk in the mayo, mustard, Worcestershire, lemon zest, lemon juice, salt, pepper, ¼ teaspoon of the paprika, Old Bay, 2 tablespoons of the parmesan, and parsley until smooth and well-combined.
+Whisk in the mayo, mustard, Worcestershire, lemon zest, lemon juice, salt, pepper, ¼ teaspoon of the paprika, Old Bay, 2 tablespoon of the parmesan, and parsley until smooth and well-combined.
 Gently fold in the crabmeat until evenly coated, careful not to over mix or break up the lumps.

 Prepare four small ramekins or one gratin casserole dish with non-stick spray.
 Evenly divide the crab mixture between the ramekins or spread evenly in the casserole dish.
 Dust the tops with the remaining parmesan followed by the remaining paprika.